Eunice820/hello-world/README.md

 # hello-world
-Here Eunice.As a rookie,I will try my best to study in computer technology So interesting.....
+Here Eunice.As a rookie,I will try my best to study.